-Before I ever thought of becoming a founder of multiple business and non-profits, I was just a kid from Texas that loved sports.
+Before I ever thought of becoming a business owner or founding non-profits, I was just a kid from Texas that loved sports.
 I’ve gotten the opportunity to live and work in eight states across the country but most recently lived around Lake Tahoe then moved to Phoenix in late 2016.
 But I was born in Dallas and spent most of my youth in Texas.
 I’ve worked in retail, restaurants, government, non-profits, financial sector, and in hospitality.
 I have a great variety of experience that in turn set me up for my current companies and non-profits that I have founded today.

 I’ve had a very interesting life, I would say.
 Way too much to dig into here but it’s had its ups and downs as most do.
 But for the quick version; grew up in Texas, moved away for college on a soccer scholarship and been on the move since then.
 I realized when I was young that people get stuck in a situation or get conditioned and I knew I didn’t want that for myself.
 I felt if I ever got comfortable staying in the Dallas/Fort Worth (DFW) area that my growth would be restricted.
 Getting out of your comfort zone with no support system anywhere you went was a challenge but one I always approached with confidence.
 I needed to know what else was out here.